Python Language Introduction

 1) Finding an Interpreter:

-Windows: There are many interpreters available freely to run Python scripts like IDLE (Integrated Development Environment) which is installed when you install the python software from http://python.org/
+Windows: There are many interpreters available freely to run Python scripts like IDLE (Integrated Development Environment) that comes bundled with the Python software downloaded from http://python.org/.

-2) Writing first program:
+2) Writing our first program:

-Let us analyze the script line by line.
+Let’s analyze the script line by line.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above
+Please comment if you find anything incorrect, or if you want to share more information about the topic discussed above.